Opt out of web analytics data collection.

 - main language of the browser being used; and

 Use of web analytics data

-We use this information for statistical purposes, such as to analyse, measure, and report on data about our website traffic and visits.
-This information helps us understand general user trends at an aggregate level, and improve our website, content, and user experience.
+We use this information for statistical purposes such as analysing, measuring and reporting on data about our website traffic and visits.
+This information helps us understand general user trends at an aggregate level and improve our website, content and user experience.

 We may also use this information for security audits to protect against threats from hackers or other security purposes.